MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 We shall return to level adjusters in the next chapter, but they are required between the drive signals and the H-bridges if the drive signals don't have voltage levels equal to the supply voltages of the H-bridges.
-Each BJT and the two resistors connected to it, form a level adjuster.
+Each BJT and the two resistors connected to it form a level adjuster.
 Compared to the saturated mode Darlington H-bridge, where more complex level adjusters are required, this MOSFET H-bridge has the following advantages:

 1. Wider range of supply voltages

 2. Wider range of load currents

 3. Less voltage drop over the transistors, therefore less heat loss in the transistors

 4. Faster switching, therefore it can handle higher PWM frequency

 5. Less components